couple walking

 10 - Do we have any emotional wounds that still need help resolving and healing?

-As you discuss the above questions, you may be thinking 'why don't I feel satisfied?' or 'why do I feel disconnected from my partner?'
-It's at times like this when you need to reflect on each others' needs and question if they are being met.
+When addressing the questions above, you might wonder 'why am I not feeling satisfied?' or 'why do I feel disconnected from my partner?'
+It's important to reflect on each other's needs and assess if they are being fulfilled.